 Editors control the publication of CRU services which are the principle delivery vehicles for prices.
-They therefore perform both production process and quality management functions, and in the context of price governance and within defined commodity areas act to:
+They, therefore, perform both the production process and quality management functions, and in the context of price governance and within defined commodity areas act to:

-- Check (directly or through an appropriate delegate) all published prices before publication, referring to Benchmark Determination log where necessary; - Spot check Benchmark Determination log; assist and informally train/coach Price Assessors (see below); - Establish measures to detect potentially anomalous submissions and, together with any suspected Data Provider misconduct, report any suspicions to Commodity Team Compliance Leads; - Seek out and report any other relevant issues/problems to Compliance Leads; - Oversee any exercise of expert judgment by Price Assessors; - Ensuring published methodologies have been followed; - Flag any complaints to Commodity Team Compliance Leads; - With Price Assessors, understand market requirements and relevance of price and adequacy of definitions and/or methodology against these.
+- Check (directly or through an appropriate delegate) all published prices before publication, referring to the Benchmark Determination log where necessary; - Spot check Benchmark Determination log; assist and informally train/coach Price Assessors (see below); - Establish measures to detect potentially anomalous submissions and, together with any suspected Data Provider misconduct, report any suspicions to Commodity Team Compliance Leads; - Seek out and report any other relevant issues/problems to the Compliance department; - Oversee any exercise of expert judgment by Price Assessors; - Ensuring published methodologies have been followed; - Flag any complaints to Commodity Team Compliance Leads; - With Price Assessors, understand market requirements and relevance of price and adequacy of definitions and/or methodology against these.